 I guess the second time’s the charm with music festivals, especially with Governors Ball in New York City.
 After experiencing my first festival the week before at Boston Calling, I felt better equipped to handle the Empire State’s premier summer music event.
 The ninth edition of the three-day festival, held this past weekend at Randall’s Island Park, sure had its ups and downs, as is warranted for such a large event in the city.

 New York City sure knows how to throw a three-day party.
 It also knows how to handle all of the eclecticness and craziness that comes with hosting a music festival.
 The Governors Ball, held at Randall’s Island Park this past weekend, evolved from its humble beginnings in 2011 to become something beyond just a venue with multiple artists performing.
-Now, the festival has grown to host dozens of food vendors, activities and events so there’s never a second of your weekend wasted to boredom, hunger or thirst.

 Attending Boston Calling was truly a trial for a first-time festival goer, especially one that doesn’t even clear five feet, such as myself.
 However, the 10th edition of the music festival, which was held at the Harvard Athletic Complex over Memorial Day Weekend, hosted more than enough talented performers to make it a worthwhile way to ring in the summer season.
 With sunny skies and temperatures that barely broke 70 degrees, even the weather cooperated to make the festival memorable.